matrix-org/matrix-rich-text-editor/platforms/ios/example/README.md

-# WYSIWYG iOS example application
+# WYSIWYG iOS example app

-This application provides an example usage of the WysiwygComposer package found at `platforms/ios/lib/WysiwygComposer`.
+This application provides an example usage of the WysiwygComposer package found at `/../lib/WysiwygComposer`.
 It also contains UI tests validating components provided by the package.

 # Setup